Implications of Non Payment

 How much will I be able to borrow?

 The amount that a lender will offer an applicant can vary based on many factors, such as their term of employment and any current credit commitments.
-Lenders generally offer personal loans from £1,000 to £2,500, but will use the information given to ensure they are lending money responsibly.
+We offer personal loans from £1,000 to £20,000 but will use the information given to ensure they are lending money responsibly.

 How long will it take to repay the loan?

 The term of the loan can vary depending on how much you're looking to borrow.
-Loans under £15,000 can be paid with a year, but you may opt for a longer term.
-Loan terms can vary between 12 to 60 months.
+Our loan terms can vary between 12 – 72 months.

 What is a Representative APR?